davidmoten/jetty-demo/README.md

 jetty-demo
 ==========

-A demonstration webapp that can be started using mvn jetty:run
+A demonstration webapp that can be started using mvn jetty:run.
+Complete instructions are given for setting up java, maven and git on ubuntu 12.04 or later.

 ##Prerequisites
 Instructions are for deploying to ubuntu 12.04 or later